Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Experiments

-The Doppler tolerance of the investigated waveforms is validated by the moving target experiment where we observe the road and detect a moving car located at $1148$ m with a radial velocity $\sim 14$ m/s as illustrated in Figure~\ref{fig:18}.
-We use $N_c=64$ for the three PC-FMCW.
-The range-Doppler profiles of the waveforms are demonstrated in Figure~\ref{fig:19} where the peak location of the target is obtained at $1148$ m for each waveform.
-Similar to the stationary target scenario, the noise level of the range profile is around $\sim140$ dB for the FMCW, and it has $60$ dB dynamic range after windowing (Figure~\ref{fig:19} a).
-The range profile of the BPSK PC-FMCW has increased sidelobe level due to abrupt phase changes, and it provides a dynamic range around $40$ dB (Figure~\ref{fig:19} b) while the sidelobe level of the Gaussian PC-FMCW grows close to target (Figure~\ref{fig:19} c).
-The GMSK PC-FMCW provides $60$ dB dynamic range, and it has a range profile very similar to FMCW as shown in Figure~\ref{fig:19} d.
-Consequently, the GMSK PC-FMCW with $N_c=64$ can provide similar sensing performance that is offered by the FMCW, and it can also ensure the ability to distinguish different signals due to coding as discussed in Section~\ref{sec:MutualOrthogonality}.
+The Doppler tolerance of the investigated waveforms is validated by the moving target experiment where we observe the road and detect a moving car located at $1150$ m with a radial velocity $\sim 13$ m/s as illustrated in Figure~\ref{fig:18}.
+We use $N_c=1024$ for the three phase lag compensated PC-FMCW.
+The range-Doppler profiles of the waveforms are demonstrated in Figure~\ref{fig:19} where the peak location of the target is obtained at $1150$ m for each waveform.
+The noise level of the range profile is around $\sim-55$ dB for FMCW, and it has $\sim55$ dB dynamic range after windowing (Figure~\ref{fig:19} a).
+Similar to the stationary target scenario, GMSK provides the best sensing performance between three phase lag compensated PC-FMCW.
+In particular, the range profile of BPSK PC-FMCW has increased sidelobe level due to limited ADC sampling, and it provides a dynamic range around $\sim30$ dB (Figure~\ref{fig:19} b), while the sidelobe level of Gaussian PC-FMCW provides $\sim40$ dB dynamic range (Figure~\ref{fig:19} c).
+However, GMSK PC-FMCW provides $\sim55$ dB dynamic range, and it has a range profile very similar to FMCW as shown in Figure~\ref{fig:19} d.
+Consequently, GMSK PC-FMCW can provide similar sensing performance that is offered by FMCW, and it can also ensure the ability to distinguish different signals due to coding as discussed in Section~\ref{sec:MutualOrthogonality}.